 '''

 locale lattice = partial_order +

-assumes ex_inf: "∃inf. is_inf x y inf"
+assumes ex_inf: "∃ inf. is_inf x y inf"

-and ex_sup: "∃sup. is_sup x y sup"
+and ex_sup: "∃ sup. is_sup x y sup"

 begin

 '''

-These assumptions refer to the predicates for infimum and supremum defined for partial\order in the previous section.
-We now introduce the notions of meet and join.
+These assumptions refer to the predicates for infimum and supremum defined for partial_order in the previous section.
+We now introduce the notions of meet and join, together with an example theorem.